If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 You will be informed in writing of the start date for the work in your area.

-Our Capital Project Officer will carry out a first survey a few weeks before the work is due.
+Our Capital Project Officer will carry out the first survey a few weeks before the work is due.
 The approved contractor will later carry out a second survey and confirm the actual date to start work in your home.
+An approved Safe Isolaton switch provider (SIP) may need to install an isolator switch near you electric meter to allow the contractor to safely isolate the electric to the old fuse board should a switch not already be present.

-If your home is being rewired only, then the work will be completed within 5 working days.
+If your home is only being rewired, then the work should be completed within 5 working days as long as full access to all areas is made available.

-If the rewiring is part of the Home Improvements Programme the work will be completed within 3 working days, but will be fitted in with the other work that takes place over approximately 10 working days.
+If the rewiring is part of the Home Improvements Programme, we would aim for the work to scheduled in with the other work that takes place over approximately 10 working days.

 The contractor will need access to your home for up to a further 3 days to carry out a final inspection and complete any remedial work.